Russell King (fraudster)

 Russell Stephen King (born 11 April 1959) is a convicted fraudster.
-He is best known for his part in the doomed purchase of Notts County Football Club by Munto Finance, a subsidiary of Qadbak Investments, which was the subject of a BBC1 Panorama programme.
+He is best known for his part in the doomed purchase of Notts County Football Club by Munto Finance, a subsidiary of Qadbak Investments, which was the subject of a BBC One Panorama programme.
 In July 2018, after several years living in Bahrain, he was extradited to Jersey, where he was charged in the Jersey Royal Court with 25 counts of fraud and larceny.
-In 2019 he was there sentenced to six years imprisonment.
+In 2019, he was sentenced to six years imprisonment.
 He was released in 2021.

 Background

 King first surfaced in the 1980s as chairman of Celebrity Group Holdings, a publishing company based in Kingston upon Thames, which owned titles such as Basketball Monthly and which was interested in taking over Eddy Shah's newspaper The Post and Hamley's toy shop.
 It also owned Zodiac Toys, which became insolvent in 1990.
 Along with his business partner Alan Kingston, King was also a director of Kingston Basketball Club.
 However, in 1991 King was sentenced to two years in prison for insurance fraud after trying to claim £600,000 for his Aston Martin Zagato after claiming it had been stolen.
 It was discovered hidden in a garage.
 Whilst he was in prison, Celebrity Group went into liquidation and was sued for £684,000 by Creditcorp, which alleged fraudulent behaviour by Celebrity Group's directors.

 In the 1990s, King was associated with the publicist Max Clifford, and appeared in a controversial episode of Kilroy where Clifford had a fracas with the member of parliament Roger Gale.
 In 2004, he was involved with a sports agency called Essentially Sport, which represented Jenson Button.